mas-bandwidth/gafferongames/content/post/sending_large_blocks_of_data.md

         uint8_t chunkData[MaxChunkSize];
     };

 We have a state whether we are currently 'receiving' a chunk over the network, plus a 'readyToRead' state which indicates that a chunk has received all slices and is ready to be popped off by the user.
 This is effectively a minimal receive queue of length 1.
-If you don't like this, of course you are free to immediately pop the chunk data off the receiver and stick it in a queue.
+If you don't like this, of course you are free to add a queue.

 In this data structure we also keep track of chunk size (although it is not known with complete accuracy until the last slice arrives), num slices and num received slices, as well as a received flag per-slice.
 This per-slice received flag lets us discard packets containing slices we have already received, and count the number of slices received so far (since we may receive the slice multiple times, we only increase this count the first time we receive a particular slice).
 It's also used when generating ack packets.
 The chunk receive is completed from the receiver's point of view when numReceivedSlices == numSlices.